o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Profiler Gems

-O3DE currently support multiple profiling tools as Gems to toggle on and off.
-These are all very capable tools so choosing between them might come down as personal taste.
-While you can only have one profiling Gem enabled at a time, it is easy to switch in between them so that it should be straightforward to try them all out.
+O3DE currently supports multiple profiling tools as Gems.
+While you can only have one profiling Gem enabled at a time, the Gem manager makes it straightforward to switch between them and try them all.

 | Profiler | Description | Type | Platform |
 | - | - | - | - |